What Happened On This Day October 19 In F1 History?

 1985

 Williams driver Nigel Mansell secured his second consecutive victory at the subdued 1985 South African Grand Prix at Kyalami.
 The event was marked by the absence of several teams, TV networks, and journalists in protest against the race being held in apartheid-era South Africa.
-Despite the controversy, Mansell fended off a strong challenge from reigning world champion Alain Prost in the McLaren, ultimately finishing seven seconds ahead of his Williams teammate Keke Rosberg.
+Despite the controversy, Mansell fended off a strong challenge from reigning world champion Alain Prost in the McLaren, ultimately finishing seven seconds ahead of his Williams teammate Keke Rosberg for a team 1-2 finish.
 The race also saw a dramatic incident between Alfa Romeo drivers Eddie Cheever and Riccardo Patrese, who spun off at the first corner and then confronted each other afterwards.

 The South African Grand Prix wouldn’t return until 1992, after the end of apartheid, on a newly reconfigured Kyalami circuit.
 Nigel Mansell once again claimed victory at the 1992 race, this time driving a Williams powered by a naturally aspirated Renault engine.